Support to Francophone Newcomers

 Our recent activities for the francophone community included:

-- Lunch en Français conversational sessions, every Friday in the Saint John Public Library.
+- Lunch en Français conversational sessions, every Friday at 12:00 PM in the Saint John Public Library.

 - Coup de Pouce, the homework help club for kids, every Wednesday afternoon throughout the school year.

-- On-going series of information sessions on various aspects of life in Canada.
+- Information sessions on various aspects of life in Canada.

 - Francophone summer camps for children (in partnership with Samuel-de-Champlain school).

-- On-going social events throughout the year: Thanksgiving dinner, Francophone Immigration Day, Christmas party, Piments et sirop d’érable event to celebrate multiculturalism with dishes from different national cuisines and music from different cultures (in partnership with the ARCF), bus tours for francophone community (in partnership with PRUDE Inc.) and so on.
+- Social Events: Thanksgiving dinner, Francophone Immigration Day, Christmas party, Piments et sirop d’érable event to celebrate multiculturalism with dishes from different national cuisines and music from different cultures (in partnership with the ARCF), bus tours for francophone community (in partnership with PRUDE Inc.) and so on.

-- On-going sports events throughout the year: Francofans evening for francophone hockey fans (in partnership with Samuel-de-Champlain school, ARCF and the Sea Dogs hockey team), the Basketball Evening with the Saint John Riptide team, March Break Camps with sports activities for kids (in partnership with ProKids), etc.
+- Sport Events: Francofans evening for francophone hockey fans (in partnership with Samuel-de-Champlain school, ARCF and the Sea Dogs hockey team), the Basketball Evening with the Saint John Riptide team, March Break Camps with sports activities for kids (in partnership with ProKids), etc.

 For more details about our services for French speaking newcomers please get in touch with Emmanuelle Wingfield (firstname.lastname@example.org, tel.
 506.642.1219) or with Guy Verna (email@example.com, tel.
 506.642.6464) who co-ordinate our activities for francophones.